 “He had a store in town and then he joined the miltia?”

 “Yes, that’s what I mean.”

-Barnaby wondered if he was part of the group who ran the British away from this house and accidentally killed little Victoria.
+Levi wondered if he ran with the group who forced the British from this house and accidentally killed little Victoria.
 If so, where had he been for all those months the British lived in his home?

-Barnaby turned and could almost picture Charley standing there.
-He looked at the floor half expecting to see a blood stain, but those boards were undoubtedly replaced a century ago at least.
-He decided to change the subject rather then have her relive painful memories.
+Levi turned and half expected to see a blood stain on the floor, but those boards were undoubtedly replaced a century ago at least.

-“Is there anything you want to see?” he asked.
+“Is there anything you want to see?” he asked changing the subject.

 “I want to go upstairs.”

 Levi walked to the bottom of the stairs and flipped the light switch on the wall but as he suspected, it did not work.

 “No, but it is going to be pretty hard to see.
 I don’t want you to be scared.”

 “I won’t be if you don’t let go of my hand.”